facebook icon twitter icon youtube icon

 Sexual Transmitted Infection (STI) testing

-Free STI/HIV testing is available at Health Services every 3rd Tuesday of the month from 1:00 - 3:00 starting in September through April.
-This service is free for any Simpson students; no insurance is necessary.
-The test includes chlamydia, gonorrhea, syphilis, and HIV.
-Additional STI testing can be located in Des Moines at Polk County Public Health.
+Free STI and HIV testing is available at Health Services every 3rd Tuesday of the month from 1:00 to 3:00 starting in September through April.
+Walk-ins are welcomed.
+Additional limited STI testing is available at Health Services free of charge, but appointments are required (email healthservices@simpson.edu).
+Other testing can be done in Des Moines at Polk County Public Health.

 Transportation